CRE8RDAO/amplifi-docs/content/offchainKPIS.md

 ---
-title: "test22"
+title: "Off Chain KPIs"
 metaTitle: "Syntax Highlighting is the meta title tag for this page"
 metaDescription: "This is the meta description for this page"
 ---

-AmpliFi is being built for DAOs, protocols, Web3 projects who want to create incentives around their KPIs.
+## AmpliFi is being built for DAOs, protocols, Web3 projects who want to create incentives around their KPIs.

-The essential ingredients to be able to get started using AmpliFi are as follows
+### The essential ingredients to be able to get started using AmpliFi are as follows

 -Have an onchain/offchain action you want to happen.
 If you are planning an airdrop of any kind AmpliFi is the perfect compliment to ensure you hit your adoption metric in a capital efficient manner.
 -Have a token or a clear plan for a token that will serve as a reward for referers on the condition & proportionally according to the above action being taken by referees.